Return to: Blog posts

 In 2016, Wonderlic’s Career Education Talent Showcase afforded students the opportunity to earn badges within four programs in allied health (Medical Assistant, Medical Office Assistant, Medical Billing and Coding and Phlebotomy).
 Students who earned these badges could immediately use them to promote themselves through social and professional media and on resumes.
 As one student explained, “I walked into my interview with something other candidates didn’t have - digital badges that prove my strengths.
 These badges gave me newfound confidence as I spoke with hiring managers and future co-workers knowing that I had these credentials to back up my education.”

-For their part, employers are similarly bullish on of digital badges: a 2016 survey revealed that 83% of employers found the data available through a digital badge preferable to a traditional transcript.
+For their part, employers are similarly bullish on digital badges: a 2016 survey revealed that 83% of employers found the data available through a digital badge preferable to a traditional transcript.
 In addition to gathering data related to the value that employers find in digital badges, Wonderlic’s research led to the identification of specific non-cognitive skills frequently demanded in the workplace.
-These results lead Wonderlic to develop the Soft Skills Training Bootcamp, an online program with ten eLearning units and ten corresponding assessments, each providing the potential to earn a digital badge.
+These results led Wonderlic to develop the Soft Skills Training Bootcamp, an online program with ten eLearning units and ten corresponding assessments, each providing the potential to earn a digital badge.

 Wonderlic also recognized the importance of end-user education to ensure adoption and traction.
 To that end, Wonderlic developed several videos that explain the value of badges to employers, along with a version for students.
 With this comprehensive strategy in place, Wonderlic is helping badge earners explain their competencies, and helping employers better assess what a candidate will be able to do on the job.
 It’s a win-win proposition!